ibm-watson-data-lab/metrics-analytics/README.md

 1. Use the combo-box to select a query from the list of built-in queries.
 	*  By Total Events
 	*  By Search Category
+  * Top 10 searches
+  * By Platform
+  * By Browser

-	*Note for developers: if you don't find a built-in query that fits your needs, it is very simple to add your own by editing the app/app.js file:*
+   > Note for developers: if you don't find a built-in query that fits your needs, it is very simple to add your own by editing the js/app.js file:*

    ```javascript
 //Add JSON object to the following table: